kasperisager/sails-generate-auth/README.md

   }
 ```

-This helps to restrict access all the controllers except auth controllers such as login, logout and register, if the user is not logged in.
+This helps to restrict access to all the controller except auth controller actions such as login, logout and register, if the user is not logged in.
 See this [issue](https://github.com/kasperisager/sails-generate-auth/issues/112) and [stackoverflow answer](http://stackoverflow.com/questions/27168229/passport-authentication-not-working-in-sails-js-application/27182970#27182970) for more details.

+For controller actions which are accessed via APIs, you can add `bearerAuth` (available in `api/policies`).
+This policy ensures that the API is secure and only requests containing a bearer token can access them.

 ### Questions?